SciKit-Surgery/scikit-surgerytutorial01/doc/01_VTK_Overlay_App.rst

   import sys
-  from PySide2.QtWidgets import QApplication from sksurgeryutils.common_overlay_apps import OverlayBaseApp
+  from PySide2.QtWidgets import QApplication from sksurgeryutils.common_overlay_apps import OverlayBaseWidget

-scikit-surgery provides an `OverlayBaseApp`_ module that creates a qtwidget showing a live stream from a video source, overlaid with a rendered surface model. scikit-surgery leaves the update method unimplemented so that the user can implement their own version in an child class.
+scikit-surgery provides an `OverlayBaseWidget`_ module that creates a qtwidget showing a live stream from a video source, overlaid with a rendered surface model. scikit-surgery leaves the update method unimplemented so that the user can implement their own version in an child class.

 ::

-  #create an OverlayApp class, that inherits from OverlayBaseApp
+  #create an OverlayApp class, that inherits from OverlayBaseWidget
-  class OverlayApp(OverlayBaseApp):
+  class OverlayApp(OverlayBaseWidget):

 and implement a minimal update method